evgenyneu/keychain-swift/README.md

 ### Sharing keychain items

 In order to share keychain items between apps they need to have common *Keychain Groups* registered in *Capabilities > Keychain Sharing* settings.
+As of watchOS 2.0 there is no way of sharing a keychain item between the watch and its paired device: https://forums.developer.apple.com/thread/5938

 ### Keychain access groups